 The Finnish Youth Exchange Multidistrict Organization (D1380- D1430) organizes an orientation camp at Karkku for inbound exchange students immediately after their arrival in Finland.
 The camp has proven year after year to be a positive experience for the students.
-It has long traditions, and was organized already for the 60th time in August 2009.
+It has long traditions, and was organized for the first time in 1979.

 Orientation camps take place twice a year.
 Once in August, when the large majority of inbound students arrive, and again in January, when the arriving students are mostly from Australia.